-It seems like every celebrity and fitness guru has promoted the positive effects of doing a juice cleanse.
-More and more companies are offering pre-packaged juice cleanses that promise to detoxify your body and remove build-up from scary “Franken-food”, manufactured in laboratories.
+It seems like every celebrity and fitness guru has promoted the positive effects of doing a juice cleanse and detox.
+More and more companies are offering pre-packaged cleanses that promise to detoxify your body and remove build-up from scary ‘Frankenfood’.

 Juice companies promise extravagant health benefits, such as an improved immune system and extreme weight loss.

-People often believe when starting a juice cleanse you’ll instantly begin feeling great.
-But in actuality, the first couple days can be pretty rough.
+People often believe when starting a cleanse you’ll instantly begin feeling great.
+But the first couple days can be pretty rough.
 You’ll feel a little funky because your body is accustomed to excess sugar in your diet.

 Your body will be dealing with letting go of your sugar addiction, which can be eight times more addictive than recreational drugs.
 Withdrawals are challenging and require planning and support.

 By day three or four, you might be feeling more energetic.
 Despite this, it’s a time to go easier on the exercise than you normally do.
 Since your body is already taking in fewer calories than usual, you don’t want to use up all your energy stores.

-It’s okay to do some light cardio, but steer clear of the weight room.
-Your muscle strength is depleted during this time period, and you don’t want to overtax your body.
+Very light cardio is OK, but steer clear of the weight room.
+Your muscle strength is depleted during this period, and best not to overtax your body.

-It’s commonly believed that a juice cleanse is a good way to lose weight.
-But in actual fact, the only weight you’ll lose on a cleanse will be as a result of your body using up its stored sugar reserves.
+It’s commonly believed that a cleanse is a good way to lose weight.
+But most of the weight you’ll lose on a cleanse will be your body using up the stored sugar reserves.

-You may shed pounds in the beginning of a cleanse, but this is often due to a loss of water.
+You can shed pounds at the beginning of a cleanse, this is often due to a loss of water.
 The loss of water weight also comes at the expense of muscle loss.
-Weight loss is not always about the numbers on the scale; it’s about the ratio of body fat compared to lean muscle mass.
+Weight loss is not always about the numbers on the scale; it’s also about the ratio of body fat compared to lean muscle mass.

-Be aware of what juices you are consuming too – green vegetables are great, fruit can have even more sugar and calories than expected.
-Juicing fruits takes out their fibre content, which means your body doesn’t need to expend as many calories or work as hard to digest them.
-This results in a higher calorie load for your body.
+Be aware of what juices you are consuming too – green vegetables are great, fruit can have more sugar than expected.
+Juicing fruits takes out their fibre content, which means your body doesn’t need to expend as many calories to digest them too.

-After the juice cleanse is over, most people return to their normal eating habits – which, you guessed it, will bring most of the weight back in time.
+After the cleanse is over, most people return to their normal eating habits – which, you guessed it, will bring most of the weight back in time.
 If you use the experience to change your habits over the long term the retreat can be an amazing start to different regimens.

-The fourth myth about juice cleanses is they boost the immune system.
+The fourth myth aboutcleanses is they boost the immune system.

-The immune system works in such a way that it’s fortified by exposure to bacteria and viruses, which it uses to develop antibodies to those specific pathogens.
-As you may know, this is how vaccines work.
-Our bodies are exposed to a low amount of the disease-causing agent, and we build up a defense system to this particular strand of virus.
+The immune system works in such a way that it’s fortified by exposure to bacteria and viruses, which it uses to develop antibodies to keep you safe.

-Cleanses are often nutritionally insufficient, and may actually dampen your immune system and reduce your resistance to disease.
+Cleanses are often nutritionally insufficient, and may dampen your immune system whilst you participate.

-While adding more fruits and vegetables to your diet is always a good thing to do, only drinking juice is not as beneficial as the celebrities and health gurus make it seem.
-In fact, it can do more damage to your muscle tone and exercise habits than it’ll do good for your belly fat.
+While adding more fruits and vegetables to your diet is always a good thing to do, only drinking juice is not as beneficial as it may seem.

 Take caution when starting any new health regimen, and make sure you research the health claims the diet makes.